MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 ### Simpson's Paradox

 - A Phenomenon that shows how powerful and dangerous statistics can be.
 Sometimes just grouping the data differently for analysis, can make conclusions disappear or even reversed.

+### How much is too much

+- It is so important to approach data exploration systematically, rather than just throw as many variables together as possible immediately.
+When you move from univariate visualizations to bivariate visualizations, you augment your previous understanding of individual distributions by seeing how they relate to one another.
+If you look at pairwise visualizations before putting together a trivariate plot, then you will have a clear view to how the interaction, if present, changes your previous understanding of the marginal pairwise relationship.
+- When you move on to explanatory data visualizations, try to limit the number of variables that are introduced at the same time and make sure that the encoding choices convey the main findings to your reader in the clearest way possible.
+While it's good to keep a soft limit of about three or four variables in a single visualization, you can exceed this if the trends are clear or you introduce features to your reader in a systematic way.